Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: Model

 \section{Model}

-There is a wide variety of algorithms and procedures used in practice to match students to schools.
-We focus on \textit{direct} and \textit{priority-based} mechanisms which elicit preference rankings from students (this is the ``direct" part) and use priorities to assign students to schools when demand exceeds capacity (the ``priority" part).
+A wide variety of algorithms and procedures are used in practice to match students to schools.
+We focus on \textit{direct priority-based} mechanisms which elicit preference rankings from students (this is the ``direct" part) and use priorities to assign students to schools when demand exceeds capacity (the ``priority" part).

 Let $I$ denote the set of students ($|I|=n$), and $S$ the set of schools ($|S|=m$).
 Let school $s_{m+1}$ represent the outside option for the students.
 A market is defined by students' preferences over schools, schools' priorities over students and schools' capacities, and is denoted by $\mathcal{E}=(\succ,\ P,\ q)$, where $\succ$ are students' preferences over $S\cup\{s_{m+1}\}$, $P$ are schools' priorities, and $q=(q_{1},...,q_{m})\in\mathbb{\mathbb{\mathbb{N}}}^{m}$ are school capacities (without loss of generality, we let the capacity of $s_{m+1}$ to be equal to $n)$.
 We assume that preferences and priorities are strict linear orders (no indifference).
-In addition, the priority order of each school only contains those students who consider the school as acceptable, i.e. preferred to their outside options.
+In addition, the priority order of each school only contains those students who consider the school as acceptable, i.e. preferred to their outside options.\footnote{This assumption is without loss of generality as we will focus on individually rational allocation.}